-- HUD's Section 203(k) loan program enables those who have lost their homes to finance the purchase of a new home or refinance a house along with its repair through a single mortgage.
-This program encourages lenders to make mortgages available to borrowers who would not otherwise qualify for conventional loans. - HUD's Section 203(h) program provides FHA insurance to disaster victims who have lost their homes.
-Borrowers from participating FHA-approved lenders are eligible for 100 percent financing, including closing costs. - USDA Rural Development Direct Loan Program: Used to buy, build, or improve the applicant's permanent residence.
+- HUD's Section 203(k) loan program enables those who have lost their homes to refinance their house along with its repair through a single mortgage.
+The cost of rehabilitation must be at least \$5000.
+A portion of the funds is used to pay off the existing mortgage and the remainder is put in escrow and released as rehabilitation is completed.
+This program encourages lenders to make mortgages available to borrowers who would not otherwise qualify for conventional loans. - HUD's Section 203(h) program provides FHA insured mortgages to disaster victims who have lost their homes.
+Borrowers whose home was damaged or destroyed are eligible for 100 percent financing, including closing costs.
+Borrower and property requirements apply, but the program encourages loans to borrowers who might otherwise not qualify for conventional mortgages. - USDA Rural Development Direct Loan Program: Used to buy, build, or improve the applicant's permanent residence.
 New manufactured homes may be financed when they are on a permanent site, purchased from an approved dealer or contractor, and meet certain other requirements.
 Under very limited circumstances, homes may be re-financed with direct loans.
-The home value may not exceed RD-determined area limits.
+The home value may not exceed RDdetermined area limits.
 The property must be located in an eligible rural area, which includes all of Vermont other than Burlington and its surrounding neighborhoods.
 Applicants must have very low (below 50% of area median income) or low incomes (less than 80% median income).
 In addition, applicants must be unable to obtain credit elsewhere, yet have an acceptable credit history.
 Interest payments may be subsidized down to 1%, with subsidies being recaptured when the property is resold.
 Application is done directly through the local Rural Development office. - USDA Rural Development Guaranteed Home Loan Program: Similar to the Direct Loan program, but available to households with moderate income (below 115 percent of AMI).
 Application is completed through an RD-approved lender.
 Interest is not subsidized. - USDA Rural Development Repair Loans and Grants Program: Provides loans and grants to very low-income homeowners (below 50% of median income) to repair, improve, modernize, or to remove health and safety hazards in their rural dwellings.
+Very low-income homeowners in disaster declared counties in Vermont may now be eligible for a grant of up to \$40,675 for repairs and improvements and to remove health and safety hazards.
+The usual requirement that grant recipients be over age 62 has been waived during the flood disaster.
 Loans are arranged for up to 20 years at one percent interest.
-Grants may be arranged for recipients who are 62 years of age or older and can be used only to pay for repairs and improvements to remove health and safety hazards.